 - failed to put the mic on mute while a 5-month-old and a dog conversed at length over a squeaky toy. 🙈

 Just work from home they said.
 What could go wrong…?

 Now, I’m no stranger to working the odd day from home.
 I like to think I’m pretty good at it, but doing it every day?
 Well, it’s not as easy as it sounds, just ask this guy.

 We’re all taking part in a lot more video calls due to the increasing need to work from home.
-And while it’s easy to hop into an online meeting in your pyjamas, it’s a good idea to follow a few guidelines, so you’re not left red faced as you battle for airtime with your little ones.
+And while it’s easy to hop into an online staff meeting in your pyjamas, it’s a good idea to follow a few guidelines, so you’re not left red-faced as you battle for airtime with your little ones.

-Here’s a quick checklist you can follow to make sure you bring your best self when you’re online.
+Here’s a quick checklist you can follow to make sure you can avoid these embarrassing mistakes in your Microsoft Teams meetings:

 Not talking?
 Mute your mic. 🎤

-Be mindful of your background – for security sake 🔒
+Be mindful of your background – for security's sake 🔒

 Know how to share your screen 🖥️

 We've seen too many embarrassing mistakes made in Microsoft Teams.
 And sharing screens is probably at the top of the list!